WrungCodes/todolist-eth-blockchain/README.md

 This project uses the blockchain instead of a Database as storage for Todo Tasks, Task can be created deleted and edited on the blockchain

+this project was done using Nodejs, express, truffle and Web3

 Postman Doc Link: https://www.getpostman.com/collections/11d949d7d80e874004e4

 npm run start